davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.sched/index.md

    [click] elapsed=300.115 ms  jitter=0.115 ms
    [click] elapsed=300.112 ms  jitter=0.112 ms
    ```
    That's expected.
-When I ran this, the system was lightly loaded so each "click" carried a negligible jitter.
-Each line of output took around 300 ms to print, so it felt fast and responsive to me.
-We're interested in seeing if still feels as responsive once we deploy multiple CPU hogs running concurrently on the same CPU!
+When I ran this for the specified 2 seconds, the system was lightly loaded, so each "click" carried a negligible jitter.
+Each line of output took just a tad over 300 ms to print, and because the jitter was insignificant, this it felt fast and responsive to me (and to you too!).
+We're interested in seeing if the jitter increases as we deploy more CPU hogs running concurrently on the same CPU.

-s5.
-Now turn your attention to the `sched_test`  program, which will run the stress-test.
+5. Once you're done writing and testing `interactive.c`,  turn your attention to the `sched_test`  program, which will run the stress test.
 The general idea is that it needs to fork all the hogs and the one interactive process so that they run concurrently on the server, wait for the interactive process to finish, then kill and reap all the hogs to clean up.
-Once you've parsed in the command line inputs,  `fork` and `exec` all CPU hogs first, and the interactive process last.
+Once you've parsed in the command-line inputs,  `fork` and `exec` all CPU hogs first and the interactive process last.

 6. The parent process should now wait only for the interactive process to finish (all the CPU hogs run infinite loops and won't exit).
-After the parent detects that the interactive process exited, terminate all CPU hogs to clean up.
+After the parent detects that the interactive process exited, it needs to then terminate all CPU hogs.
 We wouldn't want those CPU hogs running loose and gumming up our server!
 The parent also needs to reap all remaining children to avoid zombies after terminating the hogs!
+   - Hint: Use the `wait(NULL)` command in a loop to reap all the hogs.

 7. **Warning:** Terminating a parent process does not automatically terminate its children on Linux.
 If `sched_demo` crashes, is killed, or exits before it terminates/reaps the CPU-hog children, those hogs will continue to run on the server!
 They become orphans and are re-parented to PID 1, and they will continue consuming CPU.
 Too many of these orphans will totally bog down the server!
 So your program must explicitly terminate hogs (by sending a `SIGKILL` signal using the `kill()` function to terminate all the hog children) when the interactive process finishes.
 To check if you have any `cpu_hog` processes running, type this into your shell.